 - Sweetened condensed milk

-- Place your softened cream cheese in a mixing bowl and add your sweetened condensed milk.
+Place your softened cream cheese in a large bowl and add your sweetened condensed milk.

-- Cover that and put it in the refrigerator for several hours.
+Cover with and put it in the refrigerator for several hours.

-- I also refrigerate my pie filling at this time as well, just stick the whole unopened can in there.
+I also refrigerate my canned cherry pie filling at this time as well.
+I just stick the whole unopened can in there.

-- After several hours, top with your favorite pie filling.
+After several hours, top the with your favorite pie filling.